mothur/mothur.github.io/_wiki/make.biom.md

     mothur > make.biom(shared=abrecovery.an.shared, label=0.03, reftaxonomy=gg_13_5_99.gg.tax, constaxonomy=abrecovery.an.0.03.cons.taxonomy, picrust=97.gg.otu_map)

-Mothur will create a biom file and a new shared file.
+mothur will create a biom file and a new shared file.
 The new shared file is created because picrust does not allow for duplicate OTU IDs, so any OTUs that are classified to the same taxonomy are merged.